 It’s important to keep detailed notes about all conversations with your insurance company, including dates, names, contact information etc., especially when it comes time to work out the details of your settlement.
 Additionally, save copies of any letters sent between you and your insurer throughout the claims process.
 This way, both parties have a clear understanding on what has been agreed upon and there won’t be any confusion further down the line.

-When submitting your claim, make sure all paperwork is organized by category such as policy documents, photos of damages, repair estimates etc., so that everything is easy for your adjuster to review and assess quickly.
+When a storm damage claim adjuster in Santa Fe submits your claim, make sure all paperwork is organized by category such as policy documents, photos of damages, repair estimates etc., so that everything is easy for your adjuster to review and assess quickly.

 Contacting Your Insurance Provider